Migrate data with Cluster Linking on Confluent Cloud

 • (Alternate Approach) Deploy Confluent Replicator for the migration.
 Replicator can inherently change the number of partitions and/or the names of the topics that you want to replicate.
 Keep in mind that Replicator is not a fully-managed SaaS service.
 It is software that you must deploy, manage, and monitor across multiple nodes and VMs that you own, or on a Kubernetes cluster using Confluent for Kubernetes.
 This is a large investment that takes more effort and Kafka expertise than setting up Cluster Linking.

-In either case, you will need to develop a custom strategy for moving consumer groups from the old cluster to the new cluster.
+In either case, you must develop a custom strategy for moving consumer groups from the old cluster to the new cluster.
 None of these technologies — Cluster Linking, ksqlDB, or Replicator — can correctly translate consumer offsets for you, since the partitions are changing and thus the offsets are not consistent.

 Bidirectional with Cluster Linking